Skip to:

 This example is actually a PESTLE analysis, a variation we’ll explore in more detail.
 Essentially, it’s adding two factors to a PEST analysis, Legal and Environmental.
 Those are both highly relevant areas of concern, as they can have a big impact on the development of biofuels.

 Political and legal factors - The sources of biofuels are agricultural, so they are often heavily influenced by incentives and restrictions set by the government.
-A particular focus of this study was the EU renewable energy directive (RED).
+A particular focus of this study was the EU Renewable Energy Directive (RED).

 Economic factors - Biofuel is an alternative to petroleum fuel, so its success is linked closely with petroleum’s economic performance.
 Unsurprisingly, as petroleum becomes more expensive, interest in biofuels grows.
 However, it's also important to consider the effects of environmental factors, including growing season and fuel demands.